Cash logistics – the management of the smooth flow of cash, from its production to its use by the public – is in the hands of cash experts.

 However, this traditional approach has frequently been called into question.
 The need to cut costs and increase efficiency has led to the development of new models.
 In many countries, the central bank has retired from this model and left processing and withdrawal of unfit cash to commercial banks.
 The NCBs only remain in charge of issuing new banknotes and coins.

-Austria has adopted a special solution based on a public-private partnership.
-This partnership was enabled by the establishment of Geldservice Austria (GSA), an organization in which the OeNB and Austria’s commercial banks cooperate as shareholders.
-GSA’s main task is to handle banknotes and coins.
-This specialization and cooperation arrangement has made it possible to achieve economies of scale in cash handling, thus enabling both the commercial banks and the OeNB to reduce costs.
-Moreover, the OeNB’s control function supports the high quality of banknotes in circulation to which Eurosystem central banks have committed themselves to maintain the public’s trust in the currency.
+The GSA’s main task is to handle banknotes and coins.
+Specialization and cooperation have made it possible to achieve economies of scale in cash handling, thus enabling both commercial banks and the OeNB to reduce costs.
+Moreover, the OeNB’s control function ensures that banknotes in circulation fulfill the strict quality criteria agreed in the Eurosystem to maintain the public’s trust in the currency.